Primary Data Collection

 Health Care Cost and Utilization Project (HCUP)

 Conducted by the Agency for Healthcare Research and Quality, the HCUP studies are the Nation's most comprehensive source of hospital data, including information on in-patient care, ambulatory care, and emergency department visits.
-The Methods Core holds data files for the National Inpatient Sample from 1988 to 2012 and the Children's Inpatient Database from 2003 to 2013, and the Nationwide Emergency Department Sample form 2006-2013.
-CHeSS affiliates may access these data sets after signing the HCUP Data Use Agreement (DUA) and completing the required training.
+CHeSS affiliates may access the national data sets after signing the HCUP Data Use Agreement (DUA) and completing the required training.
+Access to the state-level databases also require re-use approval by the Agency for Healthcare Research Quality (AHRQ).